 Lazard Canada is a wholly-owned subsidiary of Lazard Asset Management LLC.
-Lazard Asset Management LLC is a Delaware limited liability company and is a wholly-owned subsidiary of Lazard Frères & Co.
-LLC, a New York limited liability company with one member, Lazard Group LLC, a Delaware limited liability company.
-Interests of Lazard Group LLC are held by Lazard, Inc., which is a Delaware corporation with shares that are publicly traded on the New York Stock Exchange under the symbol "LAZ."
-Lazard Asset Management LLC is an indirect, wholly-owned subsidiary of Lazard, Inc. With more than 300 investment personnel and offices in 24 cities across 18 countries, Lazard offers investors an array of traditional and alternative investment solutions.
-As of December 31, 2023, Lazard managed approximately US\$207 billion in assets.
-Total assets under management include those of Lazard Asset Management LLC (New York) and its affiliates, but do not include those of Lazard Frères Gestion (Paris) or other asset management businesses of Lazard, Inc. The head offices of Lazard Canada and Lazard Asset Management LLC are located in New York, New York, U.S.A.
+Lazard Asset Management LLC is an indirect, wholly-owned subsidiary of Lazard, Inc., a Delaware corporation with shares that are publicly traded on the New York Stock Exchange under the symbol "LAZ."
+With more than 300 investment personnel and offices in 24 cities across 18 countries, Lazard offers investors an array of traditional and alternative investment solutions.
+As of December 31, 2024, Lazard managed approximately US\$226 billion in assets.
+Total assets under management include those of Lazard Asset Management LLC (New York) and its global affiliates of Lazard Frères Gestion, Lazard Frères Banque and the Edgewater Funds.
+The head offices of Lazard Canada and Lazard Asset Management LLC are located in New York, New York, U.S.A.
 Lazard Canada and Lazard Asset Management LLC are not affiliates of the Manager.